Chapter 7 - Special South Richmond Development District (SRD)

 Such waiver shall be based on a report prepared by a licensed engineer that such conditions exist.

-For developments in Residential Districts, trees provided in accordance with the provisions of this Section may be counted for the purposes of meeting the requirements of Section 107-322, paragraph (a).
-Furthermore, for developments in Commercial or Manufacturing Districts which provide trees in accordance with the provisions of this Section, the requirements of Section 107-322, paragraph (a), shall not apply.
+For developments in Residence Districts, trees provided in accordance with the provisions of this Section may be counted for the purposes of meeting the requirements of paragraph (a) of Section 107-32.
+Furthermore, for developments in Commercial or Manufacturing Districts, which provide trees in accordance with the provisions of this Section, the requirements of paragraph (a) of Section 107-32 shall not apply.

 In Area M, as shown on the District Plan (Map 4 in Appendix A) the regulations of the underlying districts and the Special District are supplemented or modified in accordance with the provisions of this Section.
 Except as modified by the express provisions of this Section, the regulations of the underlying districts and the Special District remain in effect.